DSXiangLi/DecryptPrompt/README.md

 - Domain Specialization as the Key to Make Large Language Models Disruptive: A Comprehensive Survey
 - Challenges and Applications of Large Language Models
 - The Rise and Potential of Large Language Model Based Agents: A Survey
+- Large Language Models for Information Retrieval: A Survey

 ### 大模型能力探究
 - In Context Learning